econya/yosis/README.md

 [see some errors in developement](https://github.com/collectiveidea/delayed_job/issues/1099), due to usage of Guard (I believe).
 A half-baked workaround might be to create `log/delayed_job.log`.

+Recurring Jobs (like sending reminders about expiring trial periods and subscriptions) will be created if you run `rails db:migrate` or `rails db:schema:load` (given the `Procfile` here, if you have a deployment respecting it, you should be safe, due to the defined `release` processes).

 ### Configuration